-Source: NOMIS, Jan 2015 - Dec 2015 data
+Source: NOMIS, Jan 2016-Dec 2016 data

-68.6% of the working population in Tendring District are in employment which is lower than subnational and national employment levels.
-Contrastingly, Braintree and Colchester are above the regional and national percentages for residents in employment.
-The proportion of the District's working population who are economically active but unemployed is 5.4% which is above Braintree and Colchester as well as sub-national and national unemployment figures.
+A percentage of 65.8 of the working population in Tendring District are in employment which is lower than sub-national and national employment levels.
+Contrastingly, Braintree is above the regional and national percentages and Colchester is below the regional and above the national average for residents in employment.
+The proportion of the District's working population who are economically active but unemployed is 6.4% which is above Braintree and Colchester, in line with the sub-national and above national unemployment figures.

-The level of unemployment has increased nationally between 2006 and 2012.
-Unemployment within Tendring District had also risen but at a faster rate than that of regional and national levels but has since been in decline from 2013.
+Unemployment within Tendring District had risen at a faster rate than that of regional and national levels but has since been in decline from 2013.
 During July 2007 and June 2008 around 6.1% of the working age population was unemployed in Tendring but following an increase to a high of 10.2% in April 2012-March 2013, unemployment had decreased to 5.4% during January 2015 and December 2015.
 Unemployment in the District has declined in recent years and has not returned to below 2006 levels.

 In Colchester, unemployment was high at 7.2% in April 2009 - March 2010 and steadily reduced to 6.2% in April 2011 - March 2012.
-Between July 2011 and September 2012, the unemployment rates rose sharply to 7.4% representing a peak in employment rates in Colchester since January 2004.
+Between July 2011 and September 2012, the unemployment rates rose sharply to 7.4% representing a peak in unemployment rates in Colchester since January 2004.
 This is in line with the economic downturn experienced across England at this time.
-Since then, the unemployment rate has decreased every monitoring period to the rate of 3.7% in January 2015 - December 2015.
+Since then, the unemployment rate has decreased every monitoring period to the rate of 3.7% in January 2015 - December 2015 with the exception of 4.0% in January 2016 - December 2016.

 Braintree has experienced similar trends, with the peak unemployment rate in the District of 6.9% evident in April 2012 - March 2013 as expected from the downturn in the English economy.
-Following this, the unemployment rate has consistently fallen to the 4.0% registered in January 2015 - December 2015.
+Following this, the unemployment rate has consistently fallen to the 3.8% registered in January 2016 - December 2016.